NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/manage-findings.md

 # Manage security findings

 Findings are security issues detected within SaaS applications that involve users, data at rest, and other configuration settings.
-With Cloudflare CASB, you can review a comprehensive list of findings in Zero Trust and immediately start taking action on the issues found.
+With Khulnasoft CASB, you can review a comprehensive list of findings in Zero Trust and immediately start taking action on the issues found.

 ## Prerequisites